 If you're still wondering about my name, here's how I got it.
 This is what happens when my parents allowed my four brothers to name their only and youngest baby sister.
-Many decades ago in the Philippines, my young mother was told her precious daughter of almost three pounds had a slight chance of surviving and it would be a miracle if she lived pass a couple of months.
+Many decades ago in the Philippines, my young mother was told her precious daughter of almost three pounds had a slight chance of surviving and it would be a miracle if she lived.
 My oldest brother wanted to call me Princess because he knew I would be the last child our mother could have and being the only girl, I would be the "Princess" of the family.
 Another brother wanted to name me Grace because he said, "if she lives, it'll only be through the Grace of God."
 My parents loved both names so I became Princess Grace.

 I'm obsessed with all mediums of art, but for me, photography is the only way I truly know how to capture the simplicity of life.
 I founded my wedding and portrait business in 2010, and have since developed my style into something that truly documents life and love in a simple, beautiful, and unique way.
 I am a natural light photographer who focuses more on weddings & high school seniors but enjoy photographing families and also birth stories.
 I want my pictures to be treasured memories for the wonderful people and families I'm honored to photograph.